LionelDraghi/bbt/docs/notes.md

 https://github.com/briot/gnatbdd/tree/master
 https://github.com/dcurtis/markdown-mark

-I know that both `BDD` and `bbt`, maybe be confusing, therefor the method always appears in upper case, and the tool in lower case.
-And there is also MDG (for Markdown Gherkin)

 [Specification as a ubiquitous language](https://en.wikipedia.org/wiki/Behavior-driven_development#Specification_as_a_ubiquitous_language)
 *A ubiquitous language is a (semi-)formal language that is shared by all members of a software development team — both software developers and non-technical personnel.*